-In addition to housing an RFID transmitter that reads key fobs and key cards (see Keys on page 12), the center console includes cup holders, two storage compartments, wireless phone chargers, and a rear touchscreen.
+In addition to housing an RFID transmitter that reads key fobs and key cards (see Keys on page 22), the center console includes cup holders, two storage compartments, various chargers (see Interior Electronics on page 11), and a rear touchscreen.

-To open the main storage compartment, pull its cover upward.
+To open the main storage compartment, squeeze the latch under the front lip.
 Open the front storage compartment by sliding its cover forward.